 13. Walking With a Turn and Look

 A look over the shoulder always has a fantastic effect in boudoir photos.
 It teases and excites.
-But it’s not over the top or rude.
+But it’s not over the top or crass.
 If you combine the glance over the shoulder with a walk, it invites the viewer to follow.

 The model needs to step one foot forward and look over the opposite shoulder.
 It creates a natural twist that slims the body.
 You can add shape to the legs and buttocks by walking on tip-toes.

 14. Arms Raised Straight Above Head

 Boudoir poses don’t get much more straightforward than this one.
 But it’s highly effective and a great way to start a boudoir session with a new client.
 It’s a relaxed pose for a “morning after” style boudoir photo.